 About

-This site keeps track of people missing with their vehicles as a resource for those who have the equipment to help locate them, but may not know of cases in their area.
-Many cold cases have been solved in the past few years due to awareness of the possibility of solving them with sonar technology.
+This site keeps track of these cases as a resource for those who have the equipment to help locate them, but may not know of cases in their area.

-The main featured map began as a personal project in early 2021.
 In 2022 the website was created to hold the map and more information.

 Charley Project and Namus have been helpful in finding these cases and information on them.